Akuli/jou/README.md

 TODO:
 - Figure out a reasonable way to use valgrind.
 Seems like llvm does something messy?
 - Write syntax spec once syntax seems relatively stable
-- Some way to include types in error messages:
-    - A second pass that adds type information to AST nodes (and checks the types)?
-New nodes, or filling new fields in existing nodes?
-    - Control-flow graph?
-Seems fun.
-Did something a bit but not quite similar before and it worked
-    - Map LLVM types back to jou-programmer-readable strings, similar to `AstType.name`?
-Feels like a hack that I would need to change later.
 - Some kind of conversion to bool thingy for if statements: `if some_pointer:`, `if some_integer:`
 - `elif`,`else`
 - `not`,`and`,`or`